-Help create a community-owned biodynamic farm with a Steiner school, CSA and cooperative living.
+Help create a community-owned social enterprise providing Steiner education, biodynamic farming and rural cooperative living.

 We want all children to have the best chance to become the caring, creative, successful, and unique human beings they were born to be.
 We believe community supported, nature-based Steiner education supports each child to develop their gifts and the capacities needed for an emerging society based on social responsibility and ecology.